McGillDiabetesLab/artificial-pancreas-simulator/README.md

 ## Overview

+A quick introduction to this simulator can be found [here](https://github.com/McGillDiabetesLab/artificial-pancreas-simulator/blob/master/docs/Artificial%20Pancreas%20Simulator.pdf)

 The simulator is divided into three components: the virtual patient, the infusion controller and the results manager.
 Each component can be configured by the user to customize the simulation.

 #### Virtual Patient